It’s tax time, which means the usual question of “what can I claim on tax” is thrown into conversation.

 What deductions can I claim because I’m an employee working from home?

 As a general rule, some of the home office expenses you incur when working from home can be included in your tax return.
-To make claiming home office expenses easier while some of us work from home during the COVID-19 pandemic, the ATO has introduced a ‘shortcut method’.
+To make claiming home office expenses easier, the Australian Tax Office (ATO) introduced a ‘shortcut method’ last year.

-The shortcut method applies to those who have worked from home from 1 March 2020 to 30 June 2020 and allows you to claim 80 cents per hour you work from home.
+The shortcut method is temporary and can be used to work out your work from home deduction for the 2020-21 income year.
+It allows you to claim 80 cents per hour for each hour you work from home.
 This covers all your work from home expenses for this period, such as mobile phone, internet and electricity or gas for heating, cooling and lighting.
-The decline in value of monitors, furniture and home office equipment we saw flying off the shelves earlier this year is also covered by the shortcut method.
+The decline in value of equipment and furniture is also covered by the shortcut method.

 Don’t get us wrong, we love cats too but when it comes to your tax refund, we’re not sure that a cat makes a good guard animal or sheep herder.